A Survey on Large Language Model-Based Game Agents: Multi-LLMGA Framework

 \textit{Centralized} organization rely on a single planner or coordinator to aggregate information and allocate subtasks.
 This design ensures strong consistency and efficiency but creates bottlenecks and single points of failure, which limit scalability.
 For example, MindAgent~\cite{gong2023mindagent} adopts a single foundation model as the central dispatcher that issues the step-by-step commands to all agents. \textit{Decentralized} organization remove central authority and let agents act based on local observations and peer communication.
 Such topology is robust and can avoid global bottlenecks, but can suffer from coordination conflicts and redundant actions.
 CoELA~\cite{zhang2023building} follows this paradigm, framing cooperation as decentralized planning under costly communication channels.
-TeamCraft~\cite{long2024teamcraft} also includes a decentralized setting where each agent needs to coordinate from partial observability.
 To balance coherence with local flexibility, \textit{hierarchical} organizations introduce multiple layers of control, with higher-level agents assigning goals or subtasks and lower-level agents refining them layer-by-layer.
 HAS~\cite{zhao2024hierarchical} exemplifies a three-tier hierarchy: a top-level manager sets global plans, intermediate conductors translate and distribute these plans, and bottom-level action agents execute concrete steps.
 Similarly, S-Agents~\cite{sagents} use a tree structure where a root node provides coordination and leaf nodes carry out subtasks. \textit{Partitioned} or sharded systems divide persistent environments into regions, each governed by local authority with cross-shard coordination handled by bridging protocols.
 This design enables scalability and fault tolerance, but weakens global consistency.
 Project Sid~\cite{sid} illustrates in a large-scale setting: thousands of Minecraft agents self-organize into civilizations where division of labor and institutions emerge, showing that centralized control is infeasible at such scale.
+Game-focused frameworks add explicit structure on top of these topologies: HIMA organizes a society of specialized imitation-learning agents, each mastering a distinct StarCraft II tactic, under a strategic-planner meta-controller that synthesizes their proposals into coordinated actions~\cite{ahn2025hima}, and prompt-based organizational structures with designated leadership are imposed on embodied teams and iteratively refined through a criticize--reflect process to raise efficiency while lowering communication cost~\cite{guo2024organized}.

 \textbf{Task \& Role Allocation.} Task and role allocation determines how subtasks are mapped to agents, shaping both efficiency and adaptability in multi-agent system.
 Allocation specifies the functional division of labor within the organizational topology.
 Three patterns are commonly observed: prefixed, dynamic, and emergent.